Main page

 Attracts: Bees and butterflies

 Notes: Gaillardia have large bold flowers that are considered by some to be quite garish.
 However, if you want to splash your garden landscape with colour and you have well drained soil, then these flowers are for you.
+While the majority of the these plants are red-centred with yellow edges, there is some genetic variability within in each species and sometimes even purely orange flowers are observed.
 They are attractive to bumblebees and sweat bees.
-Gaillardia pulchella is native to Ontario while Gaillardia aristata is really a flower of the Western half of North America.
+Gaillardia pulchella is a near-native introduced to Ontario while Gaillardia aristata is really a flower of the Western half of North America.
 They grow well in dry, sandy and sunny conditions and are long blooming.

-Gaillardia should be treated like a short lived perennial or an annual.
-In clay, they are likely to die of root rot over the winter, but, they can reseed themselves.
+Gaillardia should be treated like a short-lived perennial or an annual.
+In clay, they are likely to die of root rot over the winter, so harvest the seed every year.
+In sand or other well-drained soils, the plant is biennial.
 The weedy looking leaves are more than made up for by bicoloured flowers that look like they have been genetically engineered for size and colour.

-Blanketflowers have it all: Eye-catching flowers; long blooms; and wildlife appeal.
+Blanketflowers have it all: Eye-catching flowers; exceptionally long bloom period; and wildlife appeal.
 If you have a well drained soil, then surely you can find space for some of these.

 Gaillardia aristata